Heterogeneous Agent Collaborative Reinforcement Learning: Heterogeneous Agent Collaborative Policy Optimization

 \section{Heterogeneous Agent Collaborative Policy Optimization}

-In this section, we propose HACPO, a novel multi-agent collaborative optimization framework (Algorithm Procedure is shown in Appendix \ref{Overall of HACPO}): for \emph{one} given task, \emph{multiple} heterogeneous LLM agents execute independently and learn from each other.
-We summarize the key challenges and corresponding design principles below.
+In this section, we propose HACPO, a novel multi-agent collaborative optimization algorithm (procedure is shown in Appendix \ref{Overall of HACPO}): for \emph{one} given task, \emph{multiple} heterogeneous LLM agents execute independently and learn from each other.

+Facing two challenges shown in Figure \ref{fig:HACRL}: the discrepancy of \emph{agent capability} and \emph{policy distribution}, Our method addresses the above challenges through the following components: (1) Agent-Capability-Aware Advantage Estimation; (2) Model Capability Discrepancy Coefficient; (3) Exponential Importance Sampling; (4) Stepwise Clipping.